Hktech-ops/azure-labs/labs/lab4 - Implement Web Apps/README.md

 - Goal here is to scale out (horizontal scaling) with a maximum of 2 instances to cater to increased traffic!

 - Navigate to App service plan to add a custom autoscale rule
-   - Scale out by 1 instacne if average CPU usage >= 80%
+   - Scale out by 1 instance if average CPU usage >= 80%
-   - Scale in by 1 instacne if average CPU usange < 30%
+   - Scale in by 1 instance if average CPU usange < 30%

 <img width="1240" height="820" alt="image" src="https://github.com/user-attachments/assets/793bd925-2ede-4edc-83c7-cd583882eaff" />